 Bachelor of Arts, 2018

-Why did you decide to pursue an undergraduate degree in Canadian Irish Studies?
+Why did you pursue a degree in Religions and Cultures?

-What would you say was the best part of your program?
+What was the most interesting aspect of your program?

 Since it’s a multidisciplinary program, it provided different layers to the understanding of the various disciplines.
 I focused on Southern Asian studies and learned its history, religions and how these aspects had shaped the development of that region.